Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models: Methodology

 where $e_{\text{cur}}$ denotes the current query instance.

-(2) \textbf{Few-Shot Prompt Construction:} For each retrieved sample $e_{k_i}$, construct a prompt block containing the assembly context, part descriptions, specification, the corrected CoT $R^{\text{corr}}_{k_i}$, and the corresponding final answer.
+(2) \textbf{Few-Shot Prompt Construction:} For each retrieved sample $e_{k_i}$, construct a prompt block containing the assembly context, part descriptions, specification, and the corrected CoT $R^{\text{corr}}_{k_i}$ with the corresponding final answer.
 These prompt blocks are concatenated to serve as few-shot exemplars for the current query.

 (3) \textbf{Main Query Prompt:} The final model input consists of (i) the few-shot exemplars constructed above and (ii) the current query context, which includes the assembly image $\mathcal{I}_{\text{assembly}}$, part descriptions $\mathcal{D}$, and specification $S$.
 The model is prompted to perform step-by-step reasoning, leveraging the retrieved exemplars as references.